shlomobraverman/Home-Assignment/README.md

 # Home-Assignment
-mage Search is built around unsplash api and supports search for images.
+mage Search is built based on unsplash api and supports search for images.

 # Features
 Image Search provides the following functionality: